16 Days of Activism Against Gender-Based Violence

 Thank you to Sacred Heart Primary School Diamond Creek, Our Lady Help of Christians Primary School Eltham, Hurstbridge Community Shed and Different Journeys for your collaboration in developing these case studies.

 In 2022, these series of videos were produced as part of a recommendation from young people at the 2022 Nillumbik Youth Summit.
 Please watch some local young people sharing their experiences of gender inequality in their everyday lives.

 Nillumbik Shire Council is committed to preventing violence against women, family violence and promoting gender equality.

 This is an important issue that affects many people, and we are certainly not immune in Nillumbik.
 In 2021-22, there were 454 family violence incidents in our Shire, and intimate partner violence remains the greatest health risk factor for women aged 25-44.
 There is no excuse for any type of violence or disrespect, and we need to work together to call it out.

 In 2020, Nillumbik's response to the 16 Days of Activism campaign was highlighted by Respect Victoria and the Municipal Association of Victoria in their 2020 campaign showcase booklet(PDF, 7MB).
 Nillumbik was also featured in the 2019 booklet.

 For more information about family violence support services in Nillumbik, see the family violence resources page.

 Books that celebrate individuality and promote gender equity

 What we read has a strong influence on what we think.

-Choose books that challenges stereotypes, gives characters non-traditional roles and helps you think about gender and gender equality differently.
+Choose books that challenge stereotypes, gives characters non-traditional roles and help you think about gender and gender equality differently.